e-Contract/sts/README.md

 ## Requirements

-The following is required for compiling the Commons eID software:
+The following is required for compiling the eID STS software:

 * Oracle Java 1.7.0_80 or 1.8.0_45
 * Apache Maven 3.3.3